VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 Once `maxiter` is reached though, the ray is not guaranteed to be terminated.
-The reason is that terminating all rays will introduce a bias in the results (i.e., total radiation in the scene will be underestimated), especially when a large number of raus is simulated.
+The reason is that terminating all rays will introduce a bias in the results (i.e., total radiation in the mesh will be underestimated), especially when a large number of raus is simulated.
 To avoid this, VPL implements a Russian roulette mechanism that will terminate a ray with a probability (`pkill`) and increase the payload of the rays that survive.
 This introduces variance

-The ray tracer supports the construction of a bounding volume hierarchy (BVH) that can be used to speed up the computations (by minimizing the number of ray triangle intersections), especially for scenes with a  large number of triangles.
+The ray tracer supports the construction of a bounding volume hierarchy (BVH) that can be used to speed up the computations (by minimizing the number of ray triangle intersections), especially for meshes with a  large number of triangles.
 The BVH is constructed automatically (see below) but the user can specific some settings to control its construction.
 It is also possible to turn off this structure altogether, in which case all rays will be tested against all triangles.

-In order to simulate large canopies, VPL implements a grid cloner that will duplicated (with minimum memory and computational overhead) the scene in a grid along the different axes.
+In order to simulate large canopies, VPL implements a grid cloner that will duplicated (with minimum memory and computational overhead) the mesh in a grid along the different axes.
 This is particularly useful for reducing edge effects without having to simulate a large number of plants (see below for details).

 ## Usage

-To use ray tracing the user will need to define a `Scene` object (see [`PlantGeomPrimitives.Scene`](@ref)) and the radiation sources (see below) which are then combined with `RayTracer()`.
+To use ray tracing the user will need to define a `Mesh` object (see [`PlantGeomPrimitives.Mesh`](@ref)) and the radiation sources (see below) which are then combined with `RayTracer()`.
 This results in a `Raytracer` object that contains all the necessary information to perform the ray tracing.
 To actually execute the ray tracing the user will need to call `trace!()` on this